+Azure HDInsight 4.0 overview

 How to upgrade to HDInsight 4.0

 As with any major release, it's important to thoroughly test your components before implementing the latest version in a production environment.
-HDI 4.0 is available for you to begin the upgrade process, but HDI 3.6 is the default option to prevent accidental mishaps.
+HDInsight 4.0 is available for you to begin the upgrade process, but HDInsight 3.6 is the default option to prevent accidental mishaps.

-There is no supported upgrade path from previous versions of HDI to HDI 4.0.
-Because Metastore and blob data formats have changed, HDI 4.0 is not compatible with previous versions.
-It is important that you keep your new HDI 4.0 environment separate from your current production environment.
-If you deploy HDI 4.0 to your current environment, your Metastore will be upgraded and cannot be reversed.
+There is no supported upgrade path from previous versions of HDInsight to HDInsight 4.0.
+Because Metastore and blob data formats have changed, HDInsight 4.0 is not compatible with previous versions.
+It is important that you keep your new HDInsight 4.0 environment separate from your current production environment.
+If you deploy HDInsight 4.0 to your current environment, your Metastore will be upgraded and cannot be reversed.